codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

     1. Define the following:
       * **Name**: `hulk`
       * **Type**: `Restricted`
-      * **Source**: `marvel-hulk-apps` (this is the Git repo linked to the Restricted Git Source where the Hulk team will store their application manifests)
+      * **Source**: `marvel-hulk-team-apps` (this is the Git repo linked to the Restricted Git Source where the Hulk team will store their application manifests)
       * **Branch**: `main`
       * **Path**: `.`
     1. Leave the other settings empty, and click **Next**.
     1. Specify the deployment settings:
       * **Source Namespace**: Define the namespace to which to deploy the application manifests.
 Because we want to enforce permissions, we will define `hulk-app-manifests` as the namespace.
 If the namespace does not exist, Codefresh automatically creates it.
       * **Allowed Clusters & Namespaces**: Select the relevant cluster and namespace to which to deploy the applications.
-Let's define `hulk-apps` as the namespace.
+Let's select `team-marvel-zone` as the namespace to deploy applications.
     1. Click **Create**.
   You have now created the Restricted Git Source.
   Codefresh creates the Application Projects with the required configurations to enforce the restrictions.